Lumavate-Team/documentation/docs/2-development.rst

 	   The tool Library pages have an add container button in the bottom right corner.

       b.
-A pop-up will appear asking for the tool container name, urlref, and icon.
+A pop-up will appear asking for the tool container name, URL ref, and icon.
 Fill out all the fields, and click the add button.

         .. figure:: ../images/addcontainerpopup.PNG
 	   :align: center
 	   :width: 400px
 	   :alt: Image of the Lumavate Add Container pop-up

-	   The Add Container pop-up requires a name, urlref, and an icon be added for each container.
+	   The Add Container pop-up requires a name, URL ref, and an icon be added for each container.

-	The requared fields are:
+        The required fields are:
-	* Name, what the container will be called in the platform.
+	  * Name: what the container will be called in the platform.
-	* Urlref, what the tool will be called in the experience URL.
+	  * URL ref: what the tool will be called in the experience URL.
-	* Icon, the image shown alongside the tool in the platform.
+	  * Icon: the image shown alongside the tool in the platform.

    * To edit an existing container, click on the info card for the container you wish to edit.